Grandma Called it Medicine Leaf – Plantain Weed Remedies

 I was at my Great Uncle's house scrubbing egg off a plate with a metal scouring pad, when “the pad” stabbed me.
 I set the scrubber down and out crawls a large black wasp.
 (Bill told me after the fact that, “Oh yes, he had seen some of those around.”
 I guess it didn't like being used to scrub plates.

 My finger started swelling and burning.
 I ran cold water on the sting, and yelled for my son to run outside and grab some plantain.
 He came back in a matter of minutes with a nice, healthy leaf, and into my mouth it goes.
 Chew, chew, chew – spit it out – onto the bite.

 The worst of the pain subsided within minutes.
 I wrapped the green blob onto my finger with a band-aid and left it there for the rest of the afternoon and evening.
 (Plantain tastes very green, in case you're wondering.)

 Here's what the sting looked like at the end of the day:

 Note: insect damage is very clear, but there is no sign of inflammation or swelling (no welt).
 There was no pain at all the following day.
-Three days later and I’m sporting two dots, that’s it.
-The last time I was stung, I remember wearing the welt for several days.
+The last time I was stung, the welt lasted for several days.
 This was so much better.